Skip to main content

 5 mentions Positive Neutral Negative

-• “Keep a notepad handy for the 6th room or be prepared to take screenshots and alt-tab; otherwise, you're in for a tedious time with the lack of inventory, which they claim is a useful feature.”
+• “Keep a notepad handy for the 6th room or be prepared to take screenshots and alt-tab; otherwise, you're in for a tedious time due to the lack of inventory, which they claim is a useful feature.”

 • “It's a very simple puzzle, made tedious by the number of hieroglyphs to decode, and the fact that one cannot bring the key documents with them (and they are not close to the hieroglyphs).”